Model task Submit one portfolio

 Limitations

-CapitalBench measures one prompt, one option set, and one time window at a time.
-It does not model taxes, transaction costs, slippage, liquidity, dividends, position sizing, or portfolio construction.
-A one-month result can be dominated by noise, and a round where many models choose the same asset can be fair but low-discrimination as a ranking event.
+CapitalBench measures one prompt, one asset list, and one time window at a time.
+It does not model taxes, transaction costs, slippage, liquidity, dividends, or real-world execution constraints.
+A one-week or one-month result can be dominated by noise, and a test where many models choose the same asset can be fair but low-discrimination as a ranking event.

 The framework is useful for reproducible comparison, but it should not be read as proof that a model has durable investing skill.
 The benchmark output is research, not financial advice.